Summary

 5. How do the dimensional and weight data assist in negotiating carriers' "back-charges"?

-If the dimensioning equipment is registered legal-for-trade, the shipper could likely settle billing conflicts by providing a package that is measure by certified dimensioning equipment.
+If the dim weight automation systems is registered legal-for-trade, the shipper could likely settle billing conflicts by providing a package that is measure by certified dimensioning equipment.

 6. Aside from providing accurate dimensions and weights, what are the additional benefits?